 Early in 2002 MICK was approached by Franco Ratti at Appaloosa Records, Milan, to record a new KILLING FLOOR album.
 On approaching other band members MICK found there was a real enthusiasm to make a new record, and songwriting and rehearsal sessions were set in motion.
 However, it seemed completely impossible to find drummer BAZZ SMITH, despite extensive enquiries, and eventually CHRIS SHARLEY was lined up for drum duties.
 Subsequently BAZZ turned out to be alive and very well, living in Neuchatel, Switzerland.
 He was able to fly in and play on two tracks on the new album.

 Initial recording sessions took place at "The Moat" studio in South London in September 2002, and the album was completed and mixed during 2003.
 Entitled ZERO TOLERANCE the album was released worldwide in January 2004.
 The album received excellent reviews and airplay and is widely available through distributors in Europe and America.
 In 2006 the band played its first new concerts in 34 years in Germany, Belgium, Italy and Sweden, featuring their original 4-piece line-up plus Dave Lennox (Blodwyn Pig / Ginger Baker) on keyboards.

 In 2012 the band released its fourth album ROCK'N'ROLL GONE MAD, featuring the full original four piece line-up of Bill, Mick, Mac and Bazz, and performed at Sweden Rock Festival in June, along with bands such as Motorhead and Blue Oyster Cult.
+In 2019 Mick and Bill released the 4 track EP "Blues Consultants", including their version of the Stones' "Jumping Jack Flash".
 The Killing Floor story continues..